sirinehaddouche/chatbot2/data/nlu.md

 - my cat just died...
 - i lost my friend in a car accident
 - my grandma has a cancer
+- I lost a member of my family

 ## intent:goodbye
 - bye